sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

 ##   **(11) The religious beliefs of the Sabians (Harronians or Chaldeans).**

  Mr. Stapleton says that the ideas of Ar-Razi were to a certain extent influenced by the religious beliefs of the Sabians, who believed that God was both one and many in the different phenomena (i. e., the planets and stars).
 This is exactly the views of the Hindus even to the present day.
 The stars are worshipped in India from time out of memory, not for the belief that they are shapers of human destiny, but for the belief that the great God (ग्रहरुपः सदाशिव) has manifested Himself in them.
-They are not shapers but only indicators of human destiny (प्रहास्तु फलसूचकाः फलस्य दायका नहि । ) The pictures on the walls of a Chaldrean temple of Saturn, viz., that of a black Indian old man holding an axe in the hand, etc., are exactly in keeping with the conception of Saturn found in the ancient treatises on Indian Astrology, such as, Brihat Parasara Hora [Shastram,](# "I have edited this most difficult of the astrological books With a Bengali translation, a portion of which was published some eight years back in the Sahitya Samhita of Calcutta") a treatise compiled by the sage Parasara, son of Bharadwasa.
+They are not shapers but only indicators of human destiny (प्रहास्तु फलसूचकाः फलस्य दायका नहि । ) The pictures on the walls of a Chaldrean temple of Saturn, viz., that of a black Indian old man holding an axe in the hand, etc., are exactly in keeping with the conception of Saturn found in the ancient treatises on Indian Astrology, such as, Brihat Parasara Hora Shastram,[^4] a treatise compiled by the sage Parasara, son of Bharadwasa.

+[^4]: "I have edited this most difficult of the astrological books With a Bengali translation, a portion of which was published some eight years back in the Sahitya Samhita of Calcutta"

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_